boazsegev/plezi-website/docs/guides/basics.html.md

 # setup our controllers
 class MyDemo
     def index
-        # to make this work, create a template in the correct template folder
+        # with the proper templates, our code is format agnostic :-)
-        render(:index)
+        render('index')
     end
 end
 # a rewrite route
-route '/(:format)/*', false
+Plezi.route '/(:format)', /html|json/
-# our demo route
+# our demo route agnostic towards the output format
-route '/', MyDemo
+Plezi.route '/', MyDemo
 # start the server
 exit
 ```